-Spirit of Excellence Awards are presented bi-monthly to one recipient or group in one of the five service areas listed above.
+Spirit of Excellence Awards are presented quarterly to one recipient or group in one of the five service areas listed above.
 Presentation of an award is dependent on the Awards Team determining that at least one nomination meets the established criteria.

 An individual or group cannot nominate himself/herself as an individual or a group.

 Nominations of Individuals or Groups

 Any individual or group, whose performance and actions promote, reinforce, or exemplify the SCSEAC’s vision and mission can be nominated for a Stark County Spirit of Excellence Award.

 Stark County Spirit of Excellence Award nominations can be made by anyone and must be submitted on behalf of any member or group from Stark County, North Dakota.
 Nomination forms are available by emailing email@example.com and at www.starkcountysheriffnd.com.

 The nomination form may be submitted electronically or returned to the SCSEAC Awards Team via the above methods by the identified deadlines.
 Nominators will be notified of the nomination’s status after the nominations have been reviewed and the award recipient has been selected.
 Nominees who are not selected to receive a Stark County Spirit of Excellence Award will be considered for up to twelve months, and will carried over to the following quarterly awards.